Ezekwemdesmond/ezekwemdesmond/README.md

 ## Hi there 👋

 I am Desmond and I hold a Master's degree in Artificial Intelligence.
-I have a strong passion for applying Data Science and AI to healthcare, industries, and productivity.
+I have a strong passion for applying Data Science and AI to healthcare, finance, industry, and productivity enhancement.
 My recent projects include:

 - 🩺 AI-Powered Chatbot for Chronic Kidney Disease Prediction and Management
 - Equipment Failure Prediction with Machine Learning